-The Gerber Freescape Camp Saw is a great tool for backpacking and camping.
-As a folding bow, it's easy to cut for long periods of time AND it's super-easy to store and travel with.
+The Gerber Freescape Camp is an awesome backpacking saw.
+As a folding bow, it’s easy to cut for long periods of time AND it’s super-easy to store and travel with.
 Unlike some folding saws, it folds down without you having to take off any parts, making it easier to set up the next time and less likely to lose any sections.

 This is a more pricey saw, though, at the higher end of our selection, but may be worth it if this is more your style of saw.
 If you’re anything like me, you’ll always end up leaving something behind when you backpack, so make sure it’s not this!

 Pocket Chain Saw with Paracord – Best Pocket Chainsaw

 This saw can be used to cut trees and branches at ground level.
 The product is available in three different sizes: 24 inches, 36 inches, and 48 inches.

 The design includes heavy-duty strap handles and teeth made from carbon steel.
 Included is a nylon pouch with a sturdy snap and belt clip for easily carrying it around and to make sure it’s within reach when you need it.